 The franchise tried to keep themselves relevant in the following years by bringing in notable players like Charles Barkley and Scottie Pippen, but they were unable to reach the same level of success.
 The team would find themselves ascending back to relevancy with the drafting of Yao Ming.
 In addition, Tracy McGrady and Ron Artest were brought onboard.
 Additional moves over the years saw the signings of both Dwight Howard and Jeremy Lin.

 However, the tide really began to turn for Houston in 2012 when James Harden was brought in via a trade with the Oklahoma City Thunder.
-The centerpiece of the current squad, Harden has led the team through a resurgence which has had them in the playoffs for the last eight seasons and counting, with two appearances in the Western Conference Finals to date.
-A major trade has sent Chris Paul to Oklahoma City (along with several high draft picks) and another has reunited Harden with Russell Westbrook.
-This tandem has been huge in the past and the organization hopes to put them over the top with depth players like Eric Gordon, Danuel House Jr., and Austin Rivers.
+The centerpiece of the squad for the last few years, Harden led the team through a resurgence which had them in the playoffs for the last eight seasons and counting, with two appearances in the Western Conference Finals to date.
+A major trade has sent Chris Paul to Oklahoma City (along with several high draft picks) and another reunited Harden with Russell Westbrook.
+This tandem had been huge in the past and the organization hoped to put them over the top with depth players like Eric Gordon and Danuel House Jr.

 Picking up Robert Covington and a 2nd round draft pick for Clint Capela and a first round pick was a gutsy move that paid off big for Houston.
 Covington is a great defender and was a critical piece of the 2020 playoff run that saw this team get to the second round before running into the eventual champion LA Lakers.

 Adding Christian Wood to the roster with a three year $41 million contract could provide a payoff if he continues to play as well as he did in Detroit.
 However, Houston made waves with a monster trade which sent Russell Westbrook to Washington in exchange for John Wall.
 While Wall has battled injuries the past few seasons, he is excited to get back out on the court and make things happen.